View the latest breakdown of Macon County COVID-19 cases

-The county’s total number of deaths is at 246 since pandemic began, and there are currently nine residents hospitalized due to COVID-19.
+The county’s total number of deaths is at 246 since the pandemic began, and there are currently 12 residents hospitalized due to COVID-19.

-The most prevalent are the Delta variants with 218 cases.
-There also have been 143 cases of the Alpha variant, 87 cases of the Gamma variants, seven cases of the Epsilon variants, four cases of the Beta variant, three cases of the Mu variant and two cases of the B.1.2 variant.
+The most prevalent are the Delta variants with 237 cases.
+There also have been 143 cases of the Alpha variant, 87 cases of the Gamma variants, seven cases of the Epsilon variants, four cases of the Beta variant, three cases of the Mu variant, two cases of the B.1.2 variant and one case of the B.1 variant.

-Of cases where gender is known, to date, 54.8 percent are female and 45.2 percent are male, with 42 cases left unknown; 74.2 percent are white, 21.8 percent are Black, less than 1 percent are Asian and 3.4 percent are a mix of other races.
+Of cases where gender is known, 55 percent are female and 45 percent are male; 74.3 percent are white, 21.7 percent are Black, less than 1 percent are Asian and 3.4 percent are a mix of other races.

 Of the 246 deaths reported, 45.5 percent have been female, 54.5 percent male, 85 percent white and 14.2 percent Black.